Kalifull/frontend-project-lvl2/README.md

 $ make test
 ```
 ## How to use:
 You can use it as a script in terminal or as a library in your JavaScript project.
 You can format difference in three styles: stylish (default), plain and json.
-You can choose replacer: "" (default) or custom replacer for json format.
+You can choose replacer: (default: "    ") or custom replacer for json and stylish format.
 ```shell
 $ gendiff -h
 Usage: gendiff [options] <filepath1> <filepath2>